Frequently Asked Questions About Camp Hilltop

 Q: What is the ratio of campers to staff?

-A: In general, Hilltop has four campers to every one member of the staff.
-The ratio increases to three campers per staff person when campers are in fourth grade or below.
+A: In general, Hilltop has four to five campers to every one member of the staff.
+The majority of our cabins have thirteen campers and three staff.

 Q: How does Hilltop train their staff?